posmlab/getting-started/pages/recoil_subgroup/index.md

 ## Analyzing Experimental Data

 We also analyze our data with a matlab app.
 Here is the github repo for that code.
-For a more granular overview of helpful functions go here (add link).
+For a more granular overview of helpful functions see the [Software Reference](code_reference.md).
 Big picture, there are key goals of our analysis:

 1. Synchronize the high-speed camera with our force sensor (have them agree on when time = 0)
 2. Since the camera and force sample at different rates, we want to interpolate that data to have position and force data at the exact same moments. (maybe include a picture of a linear interpolation for this?)